JustWhit3/arsenalgear-cpp/doc/Download, install and run.md

 - [Valgrind](https://valgrind.org/) to run the [debug.sh](#debugsh) script.
 - [Cppcheck](https://github.com/danmar/cppcheck) to run the [debug.sh](#debugsh) script.
 - [Clang formatter](https://stackoverflow.com/questions/20756924/how-can-i-install-clang-format-in-ubuntu#:~:text=16.04%2C%20simply%20do%3A-,sudo%20apt%20install%20clang%2Dformat,-Share) to format the code for pull requests.
-- [wget](https://www.techwalla.com/articles/how-to-install-wget-in-ubuntu) to download extra dependencies repositories.
+- [wget](https://www.techwalla.com/articles/how-to-install-wget-in-ubuntu) for the installer script.
-- [unzip](https://www.mysoftkey.com/linux/how-to-do-zip-and-unzip-file-in-ubuntu-linux/) to unzip zipped directories during download and installation.
+- [unzip](https://www.mysoftkey.com/linux/how-to-do-zip-and-unzip-file-in-ubuntu-linux/) for the installer script.

 Libraries and frameworks:

 - [doctest](https://github.com/onqtam/doctest) for testing.
+- [hurry.filesize](https://pypi.org/project/hurry.filesize/) for `size_of_dir.py` script, used in the installer script.
+- [termcolor](https://pypi.org/project/termcolor/) for `size_of_dir.py` script, used in the installer script..

 ## Install

 An installer script, called [install.sh](https://github.com/JustWhit3/arsenalgear-cpp/blob/main/scripts/install.sh), has been introduced.
 This script can be used to properly install the library into your computer, in order to easily use it in your programs.

-Once the source code has been downloaded you can simply run this script.
-Enter the arsenalgear folder and type this command on the shell:
+Once the source code has been downloaded you can simply run this script from the root directory of the library:

 ```shell
 ./scripts/install.sh
 ```

-> **NOTE**: scripts have to be run directly from the repository home directory.
+> **NOTE**: this script supports the installation on Ubuntu and MacOS operating systems.

-A new library *libarsenalgear* will be created into the `/usr/local/lib` folder of your computer and the [*header*](https://github.com/JustWhit3/arsenalgear-cpp/blob/main/include) files will be installed into `/usr/local/include`.
+A new library *libarsenalgear.a* will be created into the `/usr/local/lib` folder of your computer and the [*header*](https://github.com/JustWhit3/arsenalgear-cpp/blob/main/include) files will be installed into `/usr/local/include`.
+> **NOTE**: if you are on MacOS the paths are slightly different (looks at [install.sh](https://github.com/JustWhit3/arsenalgear-cpp/blob/main/scripts/install.sh)).

 ## Update